The Evolution of Glass Panel Systems at the Louvre Museum

 Recent developments reflect evolving glass technologies:

-• 2019 Panel Upgrade: 100 original pyramid panels replaced with triple-laminated glass (0.76mm PVB interlayer) for enhanced impact resistance.
+• 2019 Panel Upgrade: 100 original pyramid panels replaced with triple laminated glass (0.76mm PVB interlayer) for enhanced impact resistance.

 • 2025 Smart Glass Integration: The new entrance will employ electrochromic glass panels capable of: